sauravsray/sauravsray.github.io/index.md

 I can think, I can wait, I can fast   -- Sidhartha

 ## Past Professional Experience
+* Postdoctoral Researcher in Johannes Gutenberg University Mainz, Mainz, Germany.
-* Visting Faculty at the Department of Mathematics, IIT Madras, Chennai, India.
+* Visting Faculty in Department of Mathematics, IIT Madras, Chennai, India.
-* Postdoctoral Reasearcher at TIFR-Center For Applicable Mathematics, Bangalore, India.
+* Postdoctoral Reasearcher in TIFR-Center For Applicable Mathematics, Bangalore, India.
-* Postdoctoral Reasearcher at Department of Physics, University of NotreDame, Indiana, USA.
+* Postdoctoral Reasearcher in Department of Physics, University of NotreDame, Indiana, USA.

 ## Education
 * PhD in Mathematics from School of Mathematics, IISER-Thiruvananthapuram, Kerela, India.